How Russia’s invasion threat is affecting gas prices - NewsBreak

 How Russia’s invasion threat is affecting gas prices

-CHICAGO ( NewsNation Now ) — As tensions continue to mount with Russia along the Ukrainian border, trade worldwide is starting to be impacted — adding to rising global oil prices and higher costs at the pump for Americans.
+CHICAGO ( NewsNation Now ) — As tensions continue to mount with Russia along the Ukrainian border, trade worldwide is starting to be impacted — adding to rising global oil prices and causing more pain at the pump for Americans.

 Gasoline prices surged across the U.S. this week to their highest level in eight years amid growing concerns that a military conflict in Eastern Europe would drive up energy costs.

-According to AAA, the average price of a gallon of gas hit $3.49 on Wednesday, up 4 cents from the previous week and roughly $1 from a year ago.
-It’s the highest price since October 2014, according to the U.S. Department of Energy.Markets point sharply higher on signs of easing Russia-Ukraine tensions
+According to AAA, the average price of a gallon of gas hit $3.49 on Wednesday, up four cents from the previous week and roughly $1 from a year ago.
+It’s the highest price since October 2014, according to the U.S. Department of Energy.Biden warns Putin against ‘self-inflicted wound’ on Ukraine

 AAA said gas prices are the cheapest in southern states, with Mississippi being the best place to fill up at $3.16 per gallon of regular gas.
 California has the highest fuel costs among U.S. states, averaging $4.71 per gallon of regular gas.